Pre-fabricated MiTek Moment Frames installed in existing structures to resist lateral earthquake forces.

-Why Hardy Frames Special Moment Frames?
+Why MiTek Hardy Moment Frames?

-The Special Moment Frame is pre-assembled and welded at the factory, then delivered to the job site ready to install in new construction or existing structures as a retrofit to improve the buildings ability to resist earthquake forces for better safety and damage control.
+The Hardy Moment Frame is pre-assembled and welded at the factory, then delivered to the job site ready to install in new construction or existing structures as a retrofit to improve the buildings ability to resist earthquake forces for better safety and damage control.

 - Approved by AISC’s Connection Preapproval Review

 - Panel (CPRP) in AISC 358 Prequalified Moment Connection Standard.

 - Meets code – third party agency evaluation for alternate materials is not required.

 - Lateral bracing of the beam is not required.

 - Standardized sizes with Pre-engineered designs for easy specification.